Analysis | The Republican conspiracy-theory crisis, in one tweet

 Trump was direct in his advocacy for Greene even before she won her seat last November.
 In August, he tweeted about her after she won her bid for the Republican primary.
 There was no reason for him to do so; she was nearly guaranteed to win the general election in the heavily Republican district.
 But perhaps encouraged by his chief of staff Mark Meadows, Trump declared her to be a “future Republican star.”
 And so she has become one.

 It is certainly true that Greene has less power than, say, the president of the United States.
-Were she president, one assumes that Rubio would strongly advocate robust coverage of her falsehoods and an exploration of conspiracy theories she might offer which could lead to dangerous situations.
-Except that, if recent history is any guide, Rubio would so no such thing.
+Were she president, one assumes that Rubio would strongly advocate robust coverage of her falsehoods and an exploration of conspiracy theories she might offer that could lead to dangerous situations.
+Except that, if recent history is any guide, Rubio would do no such thing.

 There has been no more pernicious conspiracy theory in recent months than the one fomented by Trump himself in the wake of his loss in the 2020 presidential election.
 Trump posited that this loss was a function of widespread, multistate election fraud conducted by Democratic officials.
 There was never any credible evidence presented to bolster these claims, and Trump’s assertions were regularly and quickly debunked.
 Yet most of those in his party simply looked the other way at his conspiracy theorizing — or tried to rationalize his behavior.